List of armed factions during the Syrian civil war: Syrian National Army

 On 30 December 2017, at least 30 factions operating under the banner of the Syrian Interim Government merged in a unified armed group after four months of preparations.
-Jawad Abu Hatab, the Prime Minister and the Defence Minister, announced the forming of the Syrian National Army after meeting with rebel commanders in the town of Azaz.
+Jawad Abu Hatab, the Prime Minister and the Defense Minister, announced the forming of the Syrian National Army after meeting with rebel commanders in the town of Azaz.
 The newly formed body claimed to have 22,000 fighters, many of them trained and equipped by Turkey.
 Though concentrated in Turkish-occupied areas, originally as a part of Operation Euphrates Shield, the SNA also established a presence in the Idlib Governorate during the 2019 northwestern Syria offensive, and consolidated its presence when the National Front for Liberation joined the SNA on 4 October 2019.

 The official aims of the group are to assist the Republic of Turkey in creating a "safe zone" in Syria, and to establish a National Army.
 They are strong opponents of the Syrian Democratic Forces (SDF), and have also fought the Islamic State (ISIL) and, to a lesser extent, the Baathist Syrian government's Syrian Arab Army.
 The SNA has a law enforcement equivalent, the Free Police, which is also backed by Turkey.
 The SNA currently controls the Afrin area, and nearby areas of Syria bordering Turkey, including the town of Jarabalus.
 They are currently estimated to have around 70,000 fighters, and have been involved in clashes with the group Hayat Tahrir al-Sham since 2022.